Update: September 2013 – Ormeggio at The Spit was awarded Two Hats at the Sydney Morning Herald Good Food Guide Awards 2014.

 A bottle of 2009 Chateau Rumieu Lacoste ‘Cuvée André’ Semillon Sauvignon looks glorious in the Sydney sun.

-This dessert sticky looks like pale liquid gold and has hints of caramel, the perfect pairing with our stellar desserts.
+This dessert sticky looks like pale liquid gold and has hints of caramel, an enticing prospect with our stellar desserts.

 Just when we think we could not fit another morsel of food, the dessert menu arrives and I always find a second stomach for dessert.
 We decide to order all three desserts to share.